 Note that the difference is with the $

-, rest of the code is same.
+Sign with jQuery, the rest of the code is the same.

 Why use TouchSwipe.JS